 Here’s some tips to keep your machine clean and stitching great between professional servicing, which you should have done once a year.

-Most complaints to our repair department are for poor stitching – incomplete or skipped stitches or looping on the back.
+Back when we had the shop, most complaints to our repair department were for poor stitching – incomplete or skipped stitches or looping on the back.
 In almost all cases the problem goes away once the machine has been cleaned and oiled!
 We recommend cleaning and oiling after every few hours of sewing or every 2 -3 bobbins worth and before starting a new project.

 1. Remove the bobbin and hook if possible.
 Use a soft bristle brush and sweep the fuzz out of the machine.
 Or better yet, buy one of the vacuum attachments made for this purpose.
 They do a superior job of removing all the fuzz and loose threads from this area.
 Whatever you do – DON’T use canned air.
 This could leave moisture inside the machine.